proxmox/ceph/ceph/doc/rados/operations/crush-map.rst

 The crush location for an OSD is normally expressed via the ``crush location`` config option being set in the ``ceph.conf`` file.
-Each time the OSD starts, it verifies it is in the correct location in the CRUSH map and, if it is not, it moved itself.
+Each time the OSD starts, it verifies it is in the correct location in the CRUSH map and, if it is not, it moves itself.
 To disable this automatic CRUSH map management, add the following to your configuration file in the ``[osd]`` section::

   osd crush update on start = false